zhangweijian97/LogseqNote/pages/dme presentation.md

 ### Now we have the ICA model.
 Next, we will introduction ICA estimation method to find out the solutions of the independent components.
 ### First, we need to find an objective function to estimate.
 As we know, the central limit theorem is that the distribution of a sum of independent random variables tends to be a Gaussian distribution.
-Let's define a variable y, which is a linear combination of x.
+We define a variable y, which is a linear combination of x.
 As you can see, y is also a linear combination of s.
 讲
 ###
 ##